 Richardson, meanwhile, is currently without a club and was most recently seen of when he turned up for a trial during Tony Adams’ failed British revolution at Granada.

 One world class legend toppled another recently when Gareth Barry snatched Giggs’ accolade of the most Premier League appearances ever.

-Webber, meanwhile, last turned out on the football pitch for Giggs’ Salford City, and has most recently been spotted training with amateur club Egerton – who are managed by ex-Bolton and Aston Villa man Jlloyd Samuel.
+Webber, meanwhile, last turned out on the football pitch for Giggs’ Salford City, and towards the end of 2017 was spotted training with amateur club Egerton – who are managed by ex-Bolton and Aston Villa man Jlloyd Samuel.

 A massive pat on the back if you get all of these.

 If Lewy leaves Bayern, someone’s in for a treat.